dhis2/training-docs/content/design_for_data_use/tg_legends.md

 ### Show to to use legends in maps

-From the EMIS - Primary school dashboard, open the map "Gross Enrolment in LBS, this year"
+“From the Immunization dashboard, open the map “EPI - BCG Coverage by district - last month”

 ![gross-enrolment-dashboard](images/legends/gross-enrolment-dashboard.png)